simonambridge/RTFAP2/README.md

 ```
 As you can see from the above samples , full ad-hoc search on any transaction fields is possible including amounts, merchants etc.
+We will use queries like this to build the ReST interface.

 ## Querying Data Using A ReST Web Interface